GorillaDev420/OS-lab1/docs/report.md

 }

 ```
 Worth noting is that since the pipe function is a much more complicated endevour than the regular execution.
-The choice was made to have it as a special case with it's own subroutine `execute_child_with_pipes`.
+The choice was made to have it as a special case with its own subroutine `execute_child_with_pipes`.

 ```C
   if(p_command->next != NULL){